RexcellentRawr/RexcellentRawr/README.md

 # Hello!
 I'm Rex 👋

-> I like dinosaurs!
-Ror 🦖
+🦖 I like dinosaurs!
+Ror
+🥛 Milk is my go to drink
+💤 Sleeping is my speciality